-The Public Health Outcomes framework 2016: prioritises breastfeeding initiation and breastfeeding prevalence at 6-8 weeks as indicators of health improvement.
+The Public Health Outcomes framework: measures breastfeeding initiation and breastfeeding prevalence at 6-8 weeks as indicators of health improvement.

-The NICE guidelines for antenatal care for uncomplicated pregnancies: recommend the provision of breastfeeding information from the Unicef UK Baby Friendly Initiative, including technique and good management practices that would help a woman succeed.
+NICE guidelines for antenatal care for uncomplicated pregnancies (CG 62): recommend the provision of breastfeeding information from the Unicef UK Baby Friendly Initiative, including technique and good management practices that would help a woman succeed.

-NICE Quality standard, Postnatal Care (2013): Implementing Baby Friendly Initiative is recommended as a minimum standard.
+NICE Quality standard, Postnatal Care (QS37): implementing the Baby Friendly Initiative is recommended as a minimum standard.
 Of the 11 quality statements, four can be delivered directly through achieving Baby Friendly.

-NICE Social & Emotional Wellbeing early years guidance (2012): An overall infant feeding strategy should promote breastfeeding, support safe formula feeding and help families to develop positive emotional relationships with their infants, to influence a child’s future educational attainment, social skills, self-efficacy and self-worth.
+NICE Social & Emotional Wellbeing early years guidance (PH40): states that an overall infant feeding strategy should promote breastfeeding, support safe formula feeding and help families to develop positive emotional relationships with their infants, to influence a child’s future educational attainment, social skills, self-efficacy and self-worth.

-NICE Multiple pregnancy guidance (2011): The management of twin and triplet pregnancies in the antenatal period recommends using the Baby Friendly initiative as a minimum standard to support mothers.
+NICE Multiple pregnancy guidance (CG129): covers the management of twin and triplet pregnancies in the antenatal period.

-NICE Pregnancy and complex social factors (2010): This guideline describes how access to care can be improved for women with complex social needs, who may require additional support in relation to breastfeeding.
+NICE Pregnancy and complex social factors (CG110): This guideline describes how access to care can be improved for women with complex social needs, who may require additional support in relation to breastfeeding.

-NICE Donor breast milk banks (2010): This guidance sets out how to screen and support women who donate breast milk, and how to handle and process the milk donated.
+NICE Donor milk banks (CG93): This guidance sets out how to screen and support women who donate breast milk, and how to handle and process the milk donated.

 NICE Quality standard, Specialist neonatal care (2010): Supporting parents to be involved in their infant’s care, promoting breastfeeding, data collection and improving health outcomes are all supported by implementation of the Baby Friendly neonatal standards.